pere0234/SQL-Projects/README.md

     * A site must belong to one province.

   * Cultural Site
     * A list of cultural sites is maintained in the database.
 They include such items as historic buildings, works of art, archaeological sites, libraries, and museums.
     * Each site is listed by site ID, province, name, and location coordinates.

-  * Natural Site
-   * A list of natural sites is maintained in the database.
-They include such items as national and provincial parks, geological formations, and other topological phenomena.
-   * Each site is listed by site ID, province, name, and location coordinates.

-  * Mixed Site
-   * A list of natural sites is maintained in the database.
-They include those that contain elements of both natural and cultural significance.
-   * Each site is listed by site ID, province, name, and location coordinates.